iluvjava/Maths/Notebook 2.0/AMATH 503/Solving PDE in Infinite Domain.md

 **Back onto topic**: Fourier Transform

+Here is the list of procedures we use to get the solution for the PDE:
+1. Take the equation to the Fouier Domain so it's an ODE in term of $t$ and $w$.
+2. Use the $u_t(x, 0) = 0$ get the solution format, in the Fourier Domain.
+3. Use the $u(x, 0) = f(x)$ to get the undermined coefficients for the system, in the fourier domain.
+4. Do the Inverse Fourier Transform to get the solution in the original spatial domain.
 Question:

 What is the Fourier Transfrom for the $u(x,t)$ function?
 Notice that we have a function of 2 variables here instead of one, but the FT we did is univariate function.